 The reduction in the RBC may be attributed to the presence of environmental stressors which manifest in form of a change in the environment resulting to haemagglutination due to impaired osmoregulation (Rottman, Francis-Floyd and Durborow 1992) or erythropoiesis in the organs responsible for the production of RBC.
 According to Oriakpono et al., (2012), packed cell volume (PCV) is an important haematological parameter that changes with fish activity and environmental stress.
 In this study, PCV values of the exposed fish for 96 hours varied (P<0.05) significantly with increasing concentration of water soluble fraction of crude oil which corroborates findings of Oriakpono et al., (2012) for Sarotherodon melanotheron exposed to crude oil.
-Oriakpono, et al., (2012) attributed these findings to changes in water balance, which could lead to a decrease in blood volume and an increase in the white blood cells resulting in reduced PCV.
+Oriakpono et al., (2012) attributed these findings to changes in water balance, which could lead in a decrease in blood volume and an increase in the white blood cells resulting in reduced PCV.
 However, white blood cells (WBC) and mean corpuscular haemoglobin concentration (MCHC) of the exposed fish did not increase significantly (P>0.05) even after 3 hours and 96 hours comparison.
 This may indicate that water soluble fraction of crude oil did not influence WBC values of Clarias gariepinus significantly.
-This result disagrees with the finding of David, et al., (2002) who reported an increase in size and monocytes of Tilapia guineensis and S. melanotheron after exposure to industrial effluents.
-Ajani, et al., (2007) attributed the increase in WBC to recruitment of more cells to combat the stressor.
-Also, Anyanwu, et al., (2007) attributed the increase in WBC to non specific immune response to stress as a result of interaction of prolactin and cortisol hormones to restore ion balance in iso-osmotic salinity (and a stimulation of the immune system in response to toxicity of crude oil).
+This result disagrees with the finding of David et al., (2002) who reported an increase in size and monocytes of Tilapia guineensis and S. melanotheron after exposure to industrial effluents.
+Ajani, et al, (2007) attributed the increase in WBC to recruitment of more cells to combat the stressor.
+Anyanwu et al., (2007) also attributed the increase in WBC to non specific immune response to stress as a result of interaction of prolactin and cortisol hormones to restore ion balance in isosmotic salinity (and a stimulation of the immune system in response to toxicity of crude oil).
 The values of calculated haematological indices including MCHC, MCH, and MCV are crucial in the diagnosis of anaemia in most animals (Coles, 1986).
 The variations obtained in these haematological indices (MCV, MCH and MCHC) in the present study could be due to a defense against the toxic effect of crude oil through the stimulation of erythropoiesis (Mouse, 1999).
 According to Kori-Siakpere, et al., (2009), the decrease in MCV and low hemoglobin level indicate that the red blood cells have shrunk, either due to hypoxia or microcytic anaemia; microcytosis been due to the decrease in the haematocrit values.
 The fluctuation in the MCH values clearly indicates that the concentration of haemoglobin in the red blood cells were much lower in the exposed fish than in the control over the exposure period, thus indicating an anaemic condition.
-The MCHC is a good indicator of red blood cell swelling (Wepener, et al., 1992).
+The MCHC is a good indicator of red blood cell swelling (Wepener, et al. 1992).
 The significant decreases in the MCHC values in the exposed fish are thus probably an indication of swelling of the red blood cells and/or a decrease in hemoglobin synthesis.

-Furthermore, the alteration of these parameters can be used as health indicators of the aquatic environment and also provide early warning tools in monitoring environment quality
+Pimpao et al., (2007) posited that the alteration of these parameters can be used as health indicators of the aquatic environment and also provide early warning tools in monitoring environmental quality.
+A vital tool in the field of risk assessment is an understanding on the adaptation and recovery (Du et al., 2009; Wu et al., 2005).